-And it starts right here as sound, that stuff that gets into your head, even when you’re not looking at a screen.
+And it starts right here as sound, that stuff that gets into your head, even when you’re not looking at the source.

 This is the about page so here’s a brief history.
-I trained at the ABC and became a cameraman working predominantly in the old Gore Hill studios.
-I had a great time there and some of the shows I worked on included Playschool, Mother & Son, GP, Countdown, Money or the Gun, plus live productions such as operas, symphonies, sports and even Live Aid.
+I trained at the ABC in all areas of production and became a cameraman working predominantly at the old Gore Hill studios.
+I had a great time there and worked on shows including Playschool, Mother & Son, GP, Countdown, Money or the Gun, plus live productions such as operas, symphonies, sports and even Live Aid.
 The ABC did offer a diverse menu!

 Working in a creative environment is what I love to do and I have benefited from the knowledge, experience and high production values of the people I have had the good fortune to work with over the years.

-In my building are two other businesses, Take 2 Creative Audio (same business as me, we back each other up when needed) and The Mustard Factory which does editing and After Effects.
+In my building are two other businesses, Take 2 Creative Audio (same business as me, we back each other up when needed) and The Mustard Factory which handles editing and After Effects.

 ABC TV, NINE, SEVEN, TEN, SBS, most major production companies, many agencies, live event producers.
 For these companies I have composed original music, audio post, location sound, live event sound, video production/editing, direction and writing.
 I have been lucky enough to work with not only a multitude of creative people but also across many aspects of audio and music production and creation.

-So if you have your client coming to a voice over session, what do you think their expectation is?
+Audio recording technology has advanced hugely in the past few years, to the point that many people record almost anywhere.
+I love this, because I get to fix it up!
+But, if you have your client coming to a voice over session, what do you think their expectation is?
 A studio like the picture below?
 I think it is.
-You don’t want to take your client to a “studio” bedroom, or office.
 You need to impress them and make them feel comfortable.

 The SoundEngine studio was professionally designed and tuned and the recording equipment is top notch.
 Its a place to work without distraction and focus on the job at hand.

 And since we’re in the business of communication, getting the right take is a matter of direction, voice direction.
 With voice talent costs being high, we want to get it right the first time.
 You may be experienced and happy to direct yourself, or if you want help, I can take control and maybe give you ideas on how we can get more options.
-If you need advice on voice talent, I’m happy to help out and supply you with a list of suitable names and take care of the bookings.
+If you need advice on voice talent, I’m happy to help out and supply you with a list of suitable names.

 The work I do encompasses many forms and I have a mix of long and short form work.
 I do a few television series each year, plus maybe a documentary, some long form corporate and even some ADR for feature films.
 I will also record and mix a lot of TV and radio commercials and TV promos.
 Corporate work features quite a bit these days as businesses see the benefits and need of having a video presence on the Internet.